AGengl350/Ashley-G-Engl350/_posts/2022-12-03-reflection-blog.md

 ## Takeaway

 I think as a writer I have strengthened my skills especially when it comes to writing blog posts and other digital forms of writing.
 However, I feel that my reading skills have been pretty well maintained but have not necessarily grown.
 I enjoyed reading for this class because it was not long chapters of a book, it was interesting and shorter articles.
+Lastly, I appreciate everything that I have learned from this course and I hope to apply some of the things I have learned to my future.